Kvitekvist/Auriel-s-Dream/README.md

 Copy the relevant files from the `Installation Folder/Game Folder Files` directory into your game folder (this is where skyrimvr.exe is located).
 ![image](https://i.ibb.co/7NX7Y3L/GFF.jpg)

-Next, download this file and place it in the same folder that you pasted the content above https://drive.google.com/file/d/1n5ZIV09uDbZnDMvF_imLhrhZCBrhSwdU/view?usp=sharing
+Next, download this file and place into your game folder (this is where skyrimvr.exe is located). https://drive.google.com/file/d/1n5ZIV09uDbZnDMvF_imLhrhZCBrhSwdU/view?usp=sharing